 3. MISCHIEVOUS MARKETS

 Another anecdote involved a market stall owner in Bangkok.
-I was interested in buying a pair of second hand, or second foot, water shoes, and after all the preliminary questions about size and price I asked him where he got them from.
-He response was priceless “Stole from tourist” he proclaimed then started chuckling to himself like he was sitting in the front row at the Edinburgh Fringe Festival.
+I was interested in buying a pair of second hand, or second foot, water shoes.
+After all the preliminary questions about size and price I asked him where he got them from.
+He response was priceless “stole from tourist” he proclaimed then started chuckling to himself like he was sitting in the front row at the Edinburgh Fringe Festival.
 He had no shame whatsoever and I’d go so far to say that he was proud of himself firstly from getting one over on a tourist and secondly by making some money from it.
 I didn’t buy them in the end.

 4. TOURIST (S)INFORMATION

-As we set off on our way to Lebua State Tower we quickly popped into one of the many tourist information offices in Khao San Road area to about the best way to get there by public transport.
+As we set off on our way to Lebua State Tower we quickly popped into one of the many tourist information offices in Khao San Road area to inquire about the best way to get there by public transport.
 The woman then proceeded to tell us that she had only moved to Bangkok the previous day and knew nothing of the city, I reluctantly asked if her colleague knew, who was looking at pictures of red Ferraris on google images.
-She looked at me and said “Noooo, Hee own lee 1 day n Ban Cock tooo”.
+She looked at me and said “Noooo, he's only 1 day in Bangkok too”.
 I have no idea why this woman refused to help us but I find it hard to think the 2 employees of a tourist information office had spent less time in Bangkok combined than I had.

 5. COMBI - TICKET

 We had booked a bus + boat combination ticket whilst travelling around the southern islands.
 We set off early and the driver stopped for some diesel around 100m down the road.
-Then he stopped so he could buy some flowers, then so he could talk on the phone, then so he meet his family, then to eat some food, then to go for a wee, then unbelievably to smoke a joint and then finally, about 5 minutes from our destination he walked around the minibus and checked the tyres.
+Then he stopped so he could buy some flowers, then so he could talk on the phone, then to visit his family or friend on the way, to eat some food, to go for a wee, for a cigarette and then finally, about 5 minutes from our destination he walked around the minibus and checked the tyres.
 This was meant to be a 90 minute journey and it took us 145.
-He must have known we had a boat to catch as it was with the same company.
-We obviously missed the boat and we’re forced to buy another ticket or spend 5 hours waiting at the pier for the next boat run by that company.
+He knew we had a boat to catch as it was with the same company.
+We obviously missed the boat and were forced to buy another ticket or spend 5 hours waiting at the pier for the next boat run by that company.
 I felt sorry for the woman who took all of our abuse after the driver left, although I do think she was in on the scam.

 6. SPECIAL MASSAGE